Trev’s TT Trip Part Two | Hinckley to Chinnor | MCNews.com.au

 With that shock behind us we eventually left the M40 at Lewknor and approached the place of my early childhood via Aston Rowant and Kingston Blount.

 Despite leaving Chinnor for Perth not long after turning nine, I was surprised at how easily the layout of the village came back to me.
-My family was always heavily associated with the Chinnor Football Club and the accompanying social life, thus my inherent navigational reference points that came back to the forefront of my mind were the football pitches and pubs, a lot of which no longer remain as pubs.
+My family was always heavily associated with the Chinnor Football Club and the accompanying social life, thus my inherent navigational reference points that came back to the forefront of my mind were the football pitches and pubs, a lot of which no longer remain in use as pubs but have instead been converted to shops or other less useful purposes.
 But I certainly couldn’t remember the roads having a tenth of the traffic that they have now, let alone the parked cars blocking half of all the main streets.
 A quick lap of my early childhood stomping grounds is shown in the video below and finishes at our last house before moving to Australia.
 A house my father built and where at about age six I did what I could to help and also laid my first brick!

 The very obviously now un-PC named Black Boy that I spent time in with my mother as she cleaned it each day was now an antique shop.
 I remembed it is as quite a grand building but like almost everything that I saw as I laid eyes on in Chinnor for the first time in over 30 years, was a lot smaller and less stately than I recalled.
 Including St Andrew’s Primary School, which I had quite fond memories of and reminisced about the fantastic hot school dinners (lunches) that were served up each day, or mucking about in the snow, or clearing drifts of same to create ice runways to slide along.
 Gee I must have wrecked some school shoes back then, was crap at tying the shoelaces of them too I seem to remember…